Glossary

 Actuarial Soundness

-The phrase “actuarial soundness” has different meanings in different contexts and might be dictated or imposed by an outside entity.
+The phrase “actuarial soundness” can have different meanings in different contexts.
+The evaluation of actuarial soundness involves the application of ASOPs in conjunction with professional knowledge, judgment, and experience.
 In rendering actuarial services, if the actuary identifies the process or result as “actuarially sound,” the actuary should define the meaning of “actuarially sound” in that context.
-(ASOP No. 1)
+(Introduction – Introductory Standards of Practice)

 Actuarial Standard of Practice